-SEAT:CODE (SEAT) advocates for a corporate compliance culture, binding itself by both domestic and international legislation, and by internal regulations of the Company and the Volkswagen Group.
-For this reason, we make available to our employees, business partners, suppliers and third parties the following points of contact:
+SEAT:CODE advocates for a corporate compliance culture, binding itself by both domestic and international legislation, and by internal regulations of the Company and the Volkswagen Group.
+For this reason, we make available to employees, business partners and third parties, the following points of contact:

 Our local Ombudsman, Dr. David Velázquez, is a judge on leave of absence, independent lawyer and Doctor of Law who has been appointed for his extensive professional experience.
 He is bound by the oath of professional secrecy to keep strictly anonymous the identity of informants, if requested, and treat the data provided in the strictest confidence.

-It is possible to contact our local Ombudsman by telephone or e-mail:
+It is possible to contact our local Ombudsman by e-mail of telephone:

 *Depending on the country you are calling from it is possible that the international toll-free hotline is not available since some telephone network providers do not support the service.
 If so, please use the offered chargeable number or your country specific number.